AviatrixSystems/Docs/HowTos/Controller_Login_SAML_Config.rst

 #.
 Audience URI(Entity ID)* = https://aviatrix_controller_hostname/
 #.
 SP Metadata URL = https://aviatrix_controller_hostname/flask/saml/metadata/<aviatrix_sp_name>
 #.
 SP Login URL = https://aviatrix_controller_hostname/flask/saml/login/<aviatrix_sp_name>
 #.
-Default RelayState* =
+Default RelayState* = <empty>

 .. important::

    After step 3.3, these values are also available in the controller under the `Settings` navigation item.
 Then, select `Controller` and go to the `SAML Login` tab.

    ``aviatrix_sp_name`` is ``controller`` for controller login

-   the Default RelayState bust blank
+   RelayState is currently not used by the Aviatrix SP

 The following SAML attributes are expected: